About the National COVID Cohort Collaborative

 The N3C will systematically collect data derived from the electronic health records of people who were tested for the novel coronavirus or who had related symptoms.
 The data, which are provided by participating partners and other collaborators after executing a data transfer agreement with NCATS, will be harmonized and then managed in a way that maintains the data’s validity while protecting patient privacy.
 The N3C will make the harmonized data available via a centralized, secure analytics platform.
 This platform is a cloud-based research environment provided by NCATS.
-As such, NCATS serves as stewards of the data.
+As such, NCATS serves as steward of the data.
 The Center is taking multiple precautions for security and privacy to keep these data safe within its protected cloud infrastructure.

 Currently, the N3C is acquiring the initial data from its CTSA Program partners and is developing additional collaborations to enable access to more data.
 NCATS is working with N3C partners to develop the data use agreement and governance.

 For more details about this effort, including information on participating in the N3C and on the data being collected, please see the N3C FAQs.

 If you have questions about the N3C, including those related to data transfer and the analytics platform, please email NCATS_N3C@nih.gov.